Ranapop/teaching-resources/CP/lab3/tutorials/missing-number.md

 ### Idea
 Bitwise operators can be used to solve this problem efficiently.
 The xor operator has the property of resulting 0 when applied to two equal numbers.
 For example, 7 xor 7 = 0.

-That means that if we apply xor to the numbers in the input, and to the numbers in interval [1,n], the xor of those will result in the missing number.
+That means that if we apply xor to the numbers in the input, and to the numbers in interval [1,n], and make the xor between those, the equal numbers cancel eachother out, and the missing number remains.

 ### Solution
 ```c